Raghuchary0239/Raghuchary0239/README.md

 1: Netflix user viewing pattern analysis (Data preprocessing, Visualization Matplotlib, Seaborn and Machine Learing Models).
     project
 2: constitution in NLP (machine Learning context) Exprienced in applying NLP techniques for text analysis for text analysis and understanding, including tokenization, stemming, lemmatization are extraction. skilled in building ML models for tasks like sentiment analysis , text classification and named entity recognition using libraries such as NLTK, spacy, and Scikit Learning.

+3: the bill to invoice AI converter is an intelligent system designed to automatic extract data from bill photo/images and convert them into well-structured. this project leverages OCR (Optical Character Recognition) document under models and AI based data validation to simplify manual billing workflows.

 ✅ I write tests with pytest and use GitHub Actions (CI)

 🌐 Portfolio/naukari: https://www.naukri.com/mnjuser/homepage?